cplmakerlab/cplmakerlab.github.io/_guides/cloudcannon-how-to-change-site-settings.md

 ### Step 1

-Log in to [CloudCannon](cloudcannon.com/){: target="_blank" rel="noopener"}.
+Log in to [CloudCannon](cloudcannon.com/){: target="_blank"}.
 CloudCannon is a website management platform.&nbsp; CloudCannon will sync changes to Github Pages, where the site is hosted.

 ### Step 2